 Immediately following John's account of the mark of the beast crisis in Revelation 13, he wrote, "I saw another angel fly in the midst of heaven, having the everlasting gospel to preach unto them that dwell on the earth, and to every nation, and kindred, and tongue, and people."

-(Revelation 14:6) This angel represents God's work through human agents to preach a message to "them that dwell on the earth, and to every nation, and kindred, and tongue, and giving of the law or the Old Testament economy (not in the creation also, which in his view precedes the trinitarian revelation); the Son, in the incarnation; the Holy Ghost, in inspiration.
+world's development in three different forms and periods of revelation and, after the completion of redemption, returns into unity.
+The Father reveals himself in the giving of the law or the Old Testament economy (not in the creation also, which in his view precedes the trinitarian revelation); the Son, in the incarnation; the Holy Ghost, in inspiration.
 The revelation of the Son ends with the ascension; the revelation of the Spirit goes on in regeneration and sanctification."
 (Philip Schaff, History of the Christian Church, Volume 2, Section 152, page 582)